tonykaralis/TmdbEasy/README.md

 ### Examples

 ## JSON Deserialization
-The project currently depends only on the [Json.NET](https://www.newtonsoft.com/json) library which is used to deserialize all http responses.
+[Newtonsoft](https://www.newtonsoft.com/json) is used for the deserialization of all http responses.

+If for whatever reason, you wish to use a different deserializer with TmdbEasy, this can be done easily by implementing the `IJsonDeserializer` interface and registering the implementation with your DI container.

 ## Author
 * [Tony Karalis](https://github.com/tonykaralis)